EXPLAINER: Rituals play role in creating Italian government - KTVZ

 Italy’s governments require the backing of Parliament.
 Before a new ruling coalition can be formed, newly elected lawmakers must take their seats in the legislature.
 According to the constitution, that has to happen within 20 days of an election.
 On Thursday, both the Senate, Parliament’s upper chamber, and the lower Chamber of Deputies, will formally hold their first session since the election.

 This time, there will be fewer lawmakers.
 Under a reform to streamline the legislature and reduce spending, the new Senate now has 200 members, down from 315.
 Similarly, the Chamber of Deputies, has 400 instead of 630.
-Their main order of business is electing each chamber’s president, a process expected to be complete by Friday.
+Their main order of business is electing each chamber’s president.

+On Thursday, Ignazio La Russa of Meloni’s Brothers of Italy party was elected Senate president; the chamber president is expected to be elected by Friday.

 MAKING THE ROUNDS